desmosinc/scrubber/README.md

 scrubber
 ========

-Simple, attractive html+js scrubber control
+Simple, attractive html+js scrubber control.

 Tested in recent versions of Firefox, Chrome, Safari, and IE9+.
 Works with mouse events and touch events.